Chinese Culture University Tai Pei 2014 - 2019 Architecture BA

 I started on a building joint, which is called Residential and Commercial Building.
-This official translation depict it sounds quite amature, refers to the nature of the architectural compound.
+Despite this official translation sounds quite amateur, it precisely describes the nature of this architectural compound.
 The construction is licensed for business and residential purposes only.
-Its bottom is designed to be the commercial area, and utilities or vacant, improvisational space locates at the middle, then a large platform on the top.
-The platform supports eight or nine residential buildings, each building usual has two apartments at each floor.
+Its bottom is designed for the commercial area and utilities; vacant, improvisational space locates at the middle, then a large platform on the top.
+The platform supports eight or nine residential buildings, each building usually has two apartments at each floor.
 The design could be expanded in scale.

-The Philosophy of problem solving of China is straight-forward, sometimes lack of humanity caring.
+The philosophy of problem solving in China is straight-forward, sometimes lack of humanity caring.
 In a popular sentence of criticism, “destroy individual labels and replace them with a collective consciousness”, which is true.
 And by such methodology many histories can be reviewed and challenged.

 If you are familiar with the word planned economy, that is when means of product as well as living rations were completely distributed by the state.
 For example, my grandfather used to be a solider, therefore he and his comrades was assigned to houses in a giant compound, which directly translated to “a big yard”.
 The big yards were massively constructed as an efficient method of managing population flow and solving residential dilemma in urbanisation process when China was nothing more than a third-world country.
 Living conditions may vary in big yards, which sorely depends on the family’s contribute to the greater good.
 For example, factory employee’s living area were usually determined by his or her employment length at the factory.
-Ranks in the military would perhaps brings you a better access to food and clothing.
-But one thing good was the invisible resource like education, healthcare and civil service resources, these are equally distributed, which means every house in the big yard has the access to the same service.
+Ranks in the military would perhaps brings you a better access to food and clothing, but the good thing was the invisible resources like education, healthcare and civil service that equally distributed, which means every house in the big yard has the access to the same service.

 Revisiting the compound as a playground